We Grieve Because We Love

 Mary Ann Bumbera • Grief Support for Animal Loss

-Death is a mystery.
-We have no means to make sense of it.
-And because we don’t understand it, dying and grieving are uncomfortably painful topics mostly avoided by our society - especially when it comes to animals.
-In our grief illiterate culture, the grief we feel for animals is often overlooked or misunderstood.
+We are all helpless in the face of death.
+It is a mystery that we have no means to make sense of.
+Both death and grief are uncomfortably painful topics mostly avoided by our society - especially when it comes to animals.
+The grief we feel for them is often overlooked or dismissed.
 Your grief matters and you don’t have to navigate this alone.

 Grieving the loss of an animal is different

-Our animals quell our loneliness and deeply touch our hearts in ways that people don’t.
 Unequivocally, our animals love and accept us for who we are.
+They quell our loneliness and deeply touch our hearts in ways that people don’t.
 Commonly, they are our principal emotional support.
 When they die we’re left staggering in grief without the emotional lifeline they gave us.
 Additionally, our culture doesn’t typically honor their lives with obituaries or funerals and very few employers offer bereavement leave for them.
 So when our animals die, they’re just….gone.
 Those of us whose lives have been devastated by the loss of an animal companion know that grief is not species specific.
 Love is love.

 “How lucky I am to have something that makes saying goodbye so hard.”